Skip to main content

 10 mentions Positive Neutral Negative

-The game's stability is significantly hampered by numerous bugs, including issues with leg pieces and glitches affecting movement on uneven terrain.
-Players also report frequent game freezes when alt-tabbing and a problematic multiplayer lobby system that lacks a proper invite feature.
-Overall, these stability concerns detract from the gameplay experience.
+The game's stability is notably poor, with frequent bugs affecting various components, such as leg pieces and boosters, leading to gameplay disruptions.
+Players also report issues like game freezes when alt-tabbing and a problematic multiplayer lobby system that lacks a proper invite feature.
+Overall, these stability concerns significantly detract from the gaming experience.

 • “I did actually get to try out some interesting configurations, but it turns out a lot of the leg pieces are buggy or broken.”